The Community Training & Development Centre

 Whether you are entering the workforce with little experience, in mid-career, or an older adult entering or re-entering with significant experience, you may be asking yourself, “Where am I needed within the workforce of today and tomorrow?" and "Will all future jobs involve technology?".

-Although most jobs require experience with technology solutions, not everyone will want to work or study within technology and scientific sectors.
-There are many critically important jobs that will always be in need of workers.
-These jobs include parenting, education, health supports, food production, customer service, human services, supporting community development, economic development, mental health, supports for those who are aging, and many more.
-Click below to learn more about these career pathways.
+Although many jobs require experience with technology solutions, not everyone will want to work or study within technology and scientific sectors.
+There are many other critical sectors that will always be in need of workers.
+These roles include child care, education, health care, food production, customer service, human services, supporting community development, economic development, mental health, supports for those who are aging, and many more.

 For additional information on jobs of the present and future, watch the short videos we created about global labour market disruptors.